Fashioning the Viking Age

 You can follow the project on Instagram: @fashioningthevikingage

 The project is funded by the VELUX FOUNDATION with a grant from the Museum Program of 5.5 mio.
 DKK.
-The project was launched in September 2018, and will run until August 2021.
+The project was launched in September 2018 and will run until January 2022, with a break in 2021.

 VELUX FONDEN (a part of THE VELUX FOUNDATIONS) is a philanthropic foundation that supports scientific, cultural, social and environmental purposes.
 Further grant areas are active senior citizens, gerontology and ophthalmology.
 In 2018, VELUX FONDEN granted approx. EUR 35 million.